What is the ASEAN-Australia Codeathon?

 Codeathons have been common practice in universities and the technology sectors for decades, and have more recently become popular in the public sector as a way to involve industry in public-private sector innovation.

-There will be several prize categories, which will be announced at the close of day two.
+There will be several prize categories, which will be announced at the Awards ceremony to be held early on Friday 16 March 2018.

-Registration for the ASEAN-Australia Codeathon is open to:
+Registration for the ASEAN-Australia Codeathon closed on Friday 2 February.

 Why is the Codeathon important for regional security?